-- Strategy 3.3.1: Create a public awareness/education program aimed at protecting the sensitive ecosystem of a barrier island, to include protection of dunes and marshes and their vegetation, as well as the importance of removing animal waste and trash from the beaches.
-(2008; General Government and Building Department) - Strategy 3.3.2: Support efforts to minimize the impact of erosion throughout on the ends of the island including beach nourishment projects, as the need arises.
+Strategy 3.3.1: Create a public awareness/education program aimed at protecting the sensitive ecosystem of a barrier island, to include protection of dunes and marshes and their vegetation, as well as the importance of removing animal waste and trash from the beaches. (; General Government and Building Department)

+Strategy 3.3.2: Support efforts to minimize the impact of erosion throughout the island including beach nourishment projects, as the need arises.
+(Ongoing; General Government)

-(Ongoing; General Government) - Goal 3.4: Promote the maintenance of green spaces throughout the island. - Strategy 3.4.1: Investigate the potential for establishing, or acquiring, small parks on City owned, undeveloped green spaces.
-(2008; Recreation Department and Building Department) - Goal 3.5: Protect the island's wildlife and vegetation. - Strategy 3.5.1: Pursue enforcement of ordinance(s) aimed at protecting loggerhead turtle nesting activities and sites.
+Goal 3.4: Promote the maintenance of green spaces throughout the island.

+Strategy 3.4.1: Investigate the potential for establishing, or acquiring, City owned, undeveloped green spaces. (; Recreation Department and Building Department)

+Goal 3.5: Protect the island's wildlife and vegetation.

+Strategy 3.5.1: Pursue enforcement of ordinance(s) aimed at protecting loggerhead turtle nesting activities and sites.
 (Ongoing; Building Department and Police Department)